lofi-code/Utah-DWR-earthengine-imagery-analyzer/README.md

     mamba install jupyter_contrib_nbextensions -c conda-forge

-## List of Packages and links to installation
+## List of Packages and Links to Installation

 Most of the interactive features on this app are built using [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) and [geemap](https://github.com/giswqs/geemap).
 Huge thanks to Qiusheng Wu of the geemap package for the helpful tutorials and package.
 All of the packages needed and links to installation are included below.